 Congratulations to Ms Famiglietti’s tutor group, 7F, whose year round attendance stands at over 97% - the highest in the school.
 We have achieved an excellent overall school attendance figure of over 95% this year.

 At this time of year, we say farewell to long serving colleagues who have contributed hugely to the school, and this year is no exception.
 The names of two of our long-serving retiring colleagues are etched in gold on the walls of the Hewitt Hall for having served the school for over fifty six years between them.
 Mr Barham (Science) and Mr Sanders (MFL) retire after twenty eight years each.
 We also say goodbye to Mr Slassi, site team, who is retiring after twelve years’ service.
 Other colleagues include Ms Anderson (SPL/ English) who has gained a promotion to Assistant Principal in a school nearer to home; Ms Dauhoo, interim Art teacher/cover supervisor, who has gained a permanent teaching post; Ms Anstey, primary link teacher, end of contract/ going travelling; Ms Khan, Mathematics, relocating to Luton; Ms Usowicz, interim Humanities teacher, relocating to China; Ms Fessahaye, LSA, teaching assistant in South London primary school and Ms Lewis, cover supervisor, end of contract.

 We have made some excellent appointments to replace these colleagues, and they will be introduced to you in the autumn term.

 Finally, I would like to thank you all for your support and dedication to your daughter’s school and wish you and your families a safe and happy summer break.

 Information for Parents / Carers and Students

-- The Focus of the Fortnight from 22nd April will be on uniform and lanyards
+- The Focus of the Fortnight from 2nd September will be on Uniform and Lanyards

 Have a safe and enjoyable holiday!